 Is ending a sentence with a preposition a recipe for bad grammar?
 If you must prepare letters, reports, proposals, or other written materials on a daily basis, it's a good idea to have a firm grasp of the essential rules of English grammar.
-However, the topic of ending a sentence with a preposition is one that continues to inspire debate among those who are committed to promoting good writing.
+However, the topic of ending a sentence with a preposition is one that continues to inspire debate even among those who are committed to promoting good writing.

-Since the purpose of writing is to clearly communicate your thoughts and ideas, it's perfectly acceptable to end a sentence with a preposition if the alternative would create confusion.
+Since the purpose of writing is to clearly communicate your thoughts and ideas, it's perfectly acceptable to end a sentence with a preposition if the alternative would create confusion or sound unnatural.

 Since there are still a number of people who believe ending a sentence with a preposition is incorrect, considering your audience's thoughts on the issue is a wise idea-particularly when you're trying to gain a new client or land an important job interview.
 For example, "Which department is she in?" could simply be rewritten to read as "She is in which department?" without influencing clarity or comprehension.